 If you’ve watched network news, opened a newspaper or smartphone, or checked Twitter or Facebook recently, it’s likely you’ve come across some startling news about opioids.

-This dangerous substance has gotten a lot of media attention.
-It’s nearly impossible to avoid and can be anxiety-inducing, especially if you or a loved one is grappling with a substance use disorder.
+These dangerous substances have gotten a lot of media attention.
+It’s nearly impossible to avoid the topic, and it can be anxiety-inducing, especially if you or a loved one is grappling with a substance use disorder.

 Within the last few weeks, a story concerning opioids broken in a 60 Minutes expose and a piece by the Washington Post has made headlines.
 The report sent ripple effects across the nation and even elicited a response from the president.
 “Ex-DEA agent: Opioid crisis fueled by drug industry and Congress” contains video and text that are worth reading.
 Similarly, the companion article from the Post provides parallel insights: “The Drug Industry’s Triumph Over the DEA.”